I’m often asked what I feed our girls for snacks.

 Celery sticks with organic peanut butter topped with raisins.

 I get mine at Traders Joe’s since it’s the only reasonably priced organic ones I can find.

 Regular yogurt has too much sugar and added ingredients.

-Organic Granola Bars: I get an organic brand but try to avoid them myself because they are a trigger for me.
+I get organic brands for the kids but try to avoid them myself because they are a trigger food for me.
 I never can eat just one.

-Protein Bars: Our favorite are the Isagenix Chocolate Peanut or Decadence Bars since they are packed with low glycemic macros and grass-fed whey protein.
+Our favorite is the Isagenix Chocolate Peanut or Decadence Bars since they are packed with low glycemic macros and grass-fed whey protein.